Felimon Santos Jr.

 Felimon Talusan Santos Jr. (born August 4, 1964) is a retired Filipino general who served as the former Chief of Staff of the Armed Forces of the Philippines.
 Prior to his appointment, he served as the commander of the AFP Eastern Mindanao Command, and the 7th Infantry Division.
 He is a graduate of the Philippine Military Academy "Sinagtala" Class of 1986.

 Early life and education

-General Santos was born on August 3, 1964, at San Rafael, Bulacan, and came from a family of farmers.
-He attended the Philippine Military Academy in 1982 and graduated in 1986 as part of the "Sinagtala" Class, and attended major courses locally and abroad, such as the Scout Ranger Course, the Military Intelligence Officer Basic Course, the Field Artillery Officer Basic and Advanced Courses, the Law of Armed Conflict and Human Right and International Law Training, the United Nations Military Observer and Staff Course in Ireland, the Comptroller Officer Basic Course, and the Command and General Staff Course at the Armed Forces of the Philippines Command and General Staff College.
+Santos was born on August 3, 1964, at San Rafael, Bulacan, and came from a family of farmers.
+He attended the Philippine Military Academy in 1982 and graduated in 1986 as part of the "Sinagtala" Class.
 He also holds a Master's degree in Management at the Philippine Christian University.